sanctuuary/APE_readthedocs/index.rst

 Welcome to APE’s documentation!
 ===============================

+APE (Automated Pipeline Explorer) is a command line tool and Java API for the automated exploration of possible computational pipelines (scientific workflows) from large collections of computational tools.
+It also comes with a RESTful API interface.
+APE was originally developed at Utrecht University and is now maintained by the Netherlands eScience Center.

 .. note:: The APE team can always use your feedback and help to
           improve the tutorials and class references.
 If you don't understand something, or cannot find what you